avinashee0012/ExpenseTrackerCLIApp/README.md

 2. Git - for versioning
 3. GitHub - as remote repository for codebase
 4. JSON - for persistence of data
-5. [jackson-databind](https://github.com/FasterXML/jackson-databind) library - for json-to-object mapping & vice-versa
+5. jackson-databind library ([link](https://github.com/FasterXML/jackson-databind)) - for json-to-object mapping & vice-versa

 ### Installation